jincyjos22/Credit-Card-Default-Prediction-Using-Machine-Learning/README.md

 📌 Project Overview

-Credit card default is the quality prediction task of significant financial worry to financial institutions given that it causes huge monetary losses.
+Credit card default is the important financial risk prediction problem to financial institutions given that it causes huge monetary losses.
 This project is about creating a machine learning model which can predict if a customer will default his/her credit-card payment next month.

 The model assists in identifying at-risk customers to enable strategic decision-making by analyzing customer data like payment history, bill statements and demographic information.